MigOpsRepos/pg_dbms_job/README.md

         what text NOT NULL -- body of the anonymous pl/sql block that the job executes );
 ```
-## DMBS_JOB.ALL_JOBS
+## View DMBS_JOB.ALL_JOBS

 All jobs that have to be executed can be listed from the view `dbms_job.all_jobs`, this is the equivalent of the Oracle table DBMS_JOB.ALL_JOBS.
 THis view reports all jobs to be run by execution a union between the two tables described in previous chapters.

 ## Security

 Jobs are only visible by their own creator.
-A user can not access to a job defined by an other user unless it has the superuser privileges.
+A user can not access to a job defined by an other user unless it has the superuser privileges or it is the owner of the pg_dbms_job tables.

-By default a user can not a job, he must be granted privileges to the pg_dbms_job tables as follow.
+By default a user can not use pg_dbms_job, he must be granted privileges to the pg_dbms_job objects as follow.

 ```
 GRANT USAGE ON SCHEMA dbms_job TO <role>;